glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 #### Inside the GetTodayNewsInteractor

 **GetAllNews** has a **NewsRepository** dependency.
-This repository has several ways to get the data,.
+This repository has several ways to get the data.
 The interactor asks for the data and tells which policy use.

 {% highlight java %}